openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 The `inst/` directory contains:

 -   the manuscript as submitted (in MS Word format) and its `Rmd` source file (in the `paper/` directory)

 -   supplementary information source files (in `Rmd` format) and executed versions

 -   all the figures that are included in the paper (in the `figures/` directory)

+### The external files

+Much of the collaborative work was done outside of GitHub and R using Google Sheets.
+You can view the [article notes](https://drive.google.com/open?id=19gXobV4oPZeWZiQJAPNIrmqpfGQtpapXWcSxaXRw1-M) that we collected in the "article\_evaluations" tab.
+Where "template" and "article\_notes" are used in creating that tab and are explained the "Assigning Articles" vignette of this R package.

 ### The R package